 In 2010, I went to work for Educate Texas, a public-private initiative of Communities Foundation of Texas.
 As a leading catalyst for progress, Educate Texas is an innovative alliance of public and private groups that share a common goal: improving the public education system so that every Texas student is prepared for success in school, the workforce, and life.
 In my role as a researcher, I collaborate with our team to answer key strategic learning questions that inform the direction of the work within our core focus areas of postsecondary readiness, access and success.

 The Value of My Degree

 The knowledge and skills I developed at UT Dallas have given me a strong foundation in research and evaluation methods, as well as education policy and data.
 My graduate studies and work at the Texas Schools Project well-prepared me for role at Educate Texas.

 I attribute my success in EPPS to the quality of teaching provided by PPPE faculty and to the hands-on opportunities to conduct research.
 The faculty is truly committed to their students’ success, both while in school and in pursuit of a particular career path.

 Look for opportunities to dive into the work you think you want to pursue.
 There’s no better way to determine if you’ll truly enjoy a particular path than actually walking it.

 With two teenage boys, my free time is typically spent cheering them on in various sports and activities.
 I am an active volunteer in my community and church.
+I was elected to serve on the board of trustees for Richardson ISD in 2014.
 Beyond that, I enjoy reading, watching movies with my husband and spending time with friends.